mstenta/puppet-solr-drupal/README.md

-# Solr Module
+# Solr Module for Drupal

-This is a puppet module for setting up a multi-core solr instance.
+This is a puppet module for setting up a multi-core solr instance, for use with [Drupal Apache Solr module](http://drupal.org/project/apachesolr) (version 6.x-3.x or 7.x-1.x).

+It uses the solrconfig.xml, schema.xml, and protwords.txt files provided by the [Drupal Apache Solr module](http://drupal.org/project/apachesolr).

+This is originally a fork of (http://github.com/vamsee/puppet-solr).

 ## Quick Start